Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Empirical Results

 For the evaluations that follow, our default setup utilizes $|J| = 0.5|\mathcal{X}|$ training and $|G| = |\mathcal{X}| - |J|$ test examples, where $|\mathcal{X}|$ signifies the size of each dataset --- we do not consider any distribution shift or additive noise.
 To ensure a fair comparison, we also use the same learning rate for each loss and network architecture across all experiments on a given dataset.
 Deviations from this configuration are explicitly mentioned in the subsequent analysis.
-For both regression and autoencoder tasks, we first present the performance and overfitting results when the neural network is trained with RLP loss, MSE loss, and MSE loss with $L_2$ regularization.
+We first present the performance results when the neural network is trained with RLP loss, MSE loss, and MSE loss with $L_2$ regularization for regression and reconstruction tasks, and with RLP loss and Cross Entropy loss for classification tasks.
 For the RLP loss case, the neural network is trained using $K = 1000$ batches (see Algorithm \ref{alg:bbg}).
 Moreover, we present ablation studies on the impact of three different factors: \begin{enumerate} \item[\textbf{(1)}] The number of training examples $|J| \in \{50,100\}$. \item[\textbf{(2)}] The distribution shift bias $\gamma \in \{0.1,0.2,...,0.9\}$. \item[\textbf{(3)}] The noise scaling factor $\beta \in \{0.1,0.2,...,0.9\}$ for the additive standard normal noise. \end{enumerate} In \textbf{(1)}, the neural network is trained using $K = 100$ batches for the RLP case, and in \textbf{(2)} and \textbf{(3)}, the neural network is trained using $K = 1000$ batches for the RLP case, produced via Algorithm \ref{alg:bbg}.
 Our empirical findings demonstrate that the proposed loss helps mitigate the vulnerability of neural networks to these issues.